tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Slice-Flow Aggregate:
-: a collection of packets that are mapped to an NRP and are given the same forwarding treatment; a Slice-Flow Aggregate comprises of one or more IETF network slice traffic streams from one or more connectivity constructs (belonging to one or more IETF network slices); the mapping of one or more IETF network slice streams to a Slice-Flow Aggregate is maintained by the IETF Network
+: a collection of packets that are mapped to an NRP and are given the same forwarding treatment; a Slice-Flow Aggregate comprises one or more IETF network slice traffic streams from one or more connectivity constructs (belonging to one or more IETF network slices); the mapping of one or more IETF network slice streams to a Slice-Flow Aggregate is maintained by the IETF Network